-New Bloomington, OH 43341Marion Tallgrass Trail webpage
+New Bloomington, OH 43341Marion Tallgrass Trail Official Website

 The Decliff Road Trailhead has parking for this section of the trail.
 The area is a good place to view waterfowl.
 Indigo Buntings are usually in the area in the summer.